LandRegistry/land-registry-elements/README.md

 - Write usage guidelines
   - Add example of how to include the assets in an application
 - Write contribution guidelines
+- Fully document the structure of a component folder and info.yaml

 --------------------------------------------------------------------------------